wp-plugins/toolbar-buddy/readme.txt

 == Changelog ==

+= 1.3.1 (2012-05-23) =
+* UPDATE: For *BackupBuddy 3.x* branch: Properly implemented the "Export Site" feature for 'admininstrator' user roles in Multisite installs, correspondending with the setting in BackupBuddy. --- This feature was somehow forgotten in the v1.3 release, sorry folks! :)
+* UPDATE: Improved overall capability checks for the *BackupBuddy 3.x* branch.
+* UPDATE: Updated German translations and also the .pot file for all translators!

 = 1.3 (2012-05-23) =
 * *New features:*
  * NEW: Added full support for new BackupBuddy 3.0 branch, currently in beta (so DON'T use on live sites!!).